matheobrooks-cpu/Group-6-MIST4610-Project-2/README.md

 The multiselect dropdown allows users to select up to three countries at the same time - updating both charts to display all selected countries as a separate line/ data series.
 The three-country limit ensures the charts remain readable and the comparison meaningful.
 The analytical value comes from being able to directly compare vaccination and case patterns across countries on the same timeline.
 For example, when Germany, Italy, and Spain are displayed together, it becomes immediately visible that all three followed nearly identical vaccination timelines and volumes, yet their case trajectories diverged significantly — particularly in early 2022 where Germany reported dramatically higher case counts despite similar vaccination patterns.
 That divergence would be much harder to detect viewing each country separately.

 This interaction directly serves the analytical question of how vaccination rates influenced case changes across countries — placing both variables and multiple countries on the same screen simultaneously, allowing the user to assess whether similar vaccination patterns produced similar case outcomes or whether the relationship played out differently by country.

+**Use of AI**

+AI assistance was used during the development of the Streamlit dashboard to help troubleshoot errors, structure SQL queries, and implement features such as multi-country selection and data transformations.
+The final implementation reflects manual verification and adjustments to ensure accuracy and functionality.